 Rules for computer networks

 Use of the computer networks is a privilege, not a right.
-This applies both to Lund University’s local network and to the international networks.
-Abuse of the networks can lead to temporary or permanent exclusion from use of the networks.
+This applies to both the local Lund University network and the international networks.
+Misuse of the networks may result in temporary or permanent exclusion from using the networks.